DirkKuiper/lotaas_pipeline/staging/README.md

 ## Required: Authentication File

-Make sure to create a `.stagingrc` file in the `staging/` directory with the following format:
+Make sure to create a `.stagingrc` file in the `staging/` directory with your personal token.